 The Drupal logo is a blue drop wearing sunglasses.
 From Drupal.org, "The name Drupal, pronounced 'droo-puhl,' derives from the English pronunciation of the Dutch word 'druppel,' which means 'drop.'"

 Entrepreneurs seeking to build an interactive website with e-commerce features should take a look at Drupal, the Content Management System (CMS) that powers the Fashion Belle website.
 In researching what type of website framework to use for this site, the book Codin' for the Web by Charles Wyke-Smith (New Riders, 2007) turned our attention to Content Management Systems as platforms for building dynamic, interactive websites.
 Wyke-Smith refers to the new reality of interactivity as the Internet's driving force, ". . .
-Today's Web sites are more like applications and less like online brochures--the approach that set the commercial development of the Web in motion" (p. xiv).
+Today's Web sites are more like applications and less like online brochures - the approach that set the commercial development of the Web in motion" (p. xiv).

-Among the options for an open source (meaning free) CMS based in the English language, three stood out in our research, Drupal, Wordpress and Joomla.
+Among the options for an open source (meaning free, among other things) CMS based in the English language, three stood out in our research, Drupal, Wordpress and Joomla.
 Several others would be added to this list for users outside of North America, and Drupal ranks high among all the open source CMS options worldwide.
 Drupal is stronger in functionality than Wordpress or Joomla, but some say Drupal is more difficult to learn with fewer theming options than the other two.
 In answer to this, as Drupal progresses with each release, improvements are making it easier to learn to use.
 New Drupal theming companies are emerging to add to the options for custom appearance, and improved theming is a goal for the release of Drupal 8, scheduled in 2015.
 Of course, a Drupal site can be themed in any way desired through custom theming work.

 Wordpress is definitely more simple to use than Drupal with more free theming options.
 However, the reputation for security of Wordpress is much lower than that of Drupal, and it is not uncommon for Wordpress themes to be penetrated by hackers and damaged.
 For this reason, Drupal is the safer choice with its security team that is constantly monitoring vulnerabilities and issuing security patches.
 The functionality of Wordpress is also much more limited than that of Drupal, so for a developer who starts with a blog but plans to expand with other features in the future, starting with Drupal will be easier over the long run.